Cemonix/Sudoku-Solver/README.md

 # Sudoku-Solver
  Program which solves Sudoku.

  Sudoku can be randomly generated or written by a user.
+Algorithm used in a project --> **backtracking**.

-**App is still under development.
-You might find some issues.**
+**This is my first project so you can find some bugs.**